gperdrizet/docker-images/README.md

 |-----------|--------|------|------------|
 | deeplearning-nvidia | 3.12 | 12.8 | `torch-X.Y.Z-cp312-cp312-linux_x86_64.whl` |
 | llms-nvidia | 3.12 | 12.8 | same wheel (reused from GitHub Releases) |

-### 5.5.
-Design rationale

-The `datascience-*` images provide a lightweight environment for intro Python and ML courses: numpy, pandas, scikit-learn, xgboost, matplotlib, seaborn, plotly, jupyterlab, and optuna.
-The `datascience-mac` variant targets Apple Silicon (M1/M2/M3) and is built as a native `linux/arm64` image.

-The `deeplearning-nvidia` image is based on NVIDIA's official NGC TensorFlow container, which provides a fully validated CUDA + cuDNN + TensorFlow stack that supports Pascal (sm_60) out of the box.
-PyTorch is then added via a custom-built wheel, as official PyTorch CUDA 12.x wheels dropped Pascal support.
-The `llms-nvidia` image follows the same custom-wheel approach but on a minimal `nvidia/cuda` base, since it doesn't need TensorFlow.
-This combination ensures all NVIDIA images work on Pascal through Blackwell hardware with no changes to student workflow.
-CPU images use `python:3.12-slim` with the same Python packages, providing a consistent environment for CPU-only machines.

 ## 6. License